simplyspoke/node-harvest/README.md

 **Version 1.x represents a substantial rewrite of the module and includes many breaking changes from prior versions.
 Make sure to thoroughly test your application before releasing with the newest version.**

 Harvest is a tool that enables businesses to track time, track projects, manage clients, and invoice.
-This is a full client API built using node.js and the [Harvest API] (http://help.getharvest.com/api/).
+This is a full client API built using node.js and the [Harvest API](http://help.getharvest.com/api/).

 # Install